givedirectly/Google-Partnership/INITIAL_SETUP.md

 -  Run the command `travis encrypt-file ./service_account.json --com`.

--  Edit [.travis.yml](./.travis.yml) file.
+-  Edit the [.travis.yml](./.travis.yml) file.
 Add the line output by the last command to the `before_install` section, but edited so that instead of `-out ./service_account.json`, it reads
    `-out $GOOGLE_APPLICATION_CREDENTIALS`.